karen portrait circle

 • Dress warmly.
 It can be very cold and windy up there, so bring a jacket, even if it's a warm day.

 • Go early.
 Twin Peaks San Francisco is a popular place to come, for both locals and visitors.
 If you come before 10:30 a.m., there'll be fewer people.
 But even with more people up there, it's not that crowded; it just might mean waiting for a parking spot if you're driving.
 And most visitors don't climb the peaks.
+I rarely have to wait long for a space.
+Plus there are other places to park up there.

 • Car break-ins have become a big problem in San Francisco, unfortunately.
 Don't leave anything valuable or visible in your car if you park here.